GreptimeTeam/docs/docs/nightly/en/user-guide/logs/quick-start.md

 It is recommended to use the pipeline method to write logs to GreptimeDB.
 Here are some advantages of using the pipeline method to split the log message into multiple columns:

-- Smaller data storage space: The tag index size is less than the full-text index size; fewer full-text data leads to a smaller full-text index size.
-Tag-structured data can have high compaction rates.
+- Smaller data storage space: The tag index size is less than the full-text index size; fewer full-text data leads to a smaller full-text index size; Tag-structured data have high compaction rates.
 - High performance: Querying tags is more efficient than querying full-text data.
-- User-friendly when writing SQL: You do not need to remember many full-text query syntaxes, just search by tags.
+- Writing SQL is easier: You do not need to remember many full-text query syntaxes, just search by tags.

 ## Query logs